getian107/SuSiEx/README.md

 - ALT_ALLELE: The alternative allele of the MAX_PIP_SNP in each population, separated by comma.

-- REF_FRQ: The frequency of the reference allele in each reference panel, separated by comma.
+- REF_FRQ: Frequency of the reference allele in each reference panel, separated by comma.

-- BETA: The marginal per-allele effect size of the MAX_PIP_SNP with respect to the reference allele in each population, separated by comma.
+- BETA: Marginal per-allele effect size of the MAX_PIP_SNP with respect to the reference allele in each population, separated by comma.

 - SE: The standard error of the marginal per-allele effect size of the MAX_PIP_SNP in each population, separated by comma.